abayley/takusen/README.txt

 If it is not correct, then you are likely to see linker errors.

 Note that the Cabal build script detects which back-ends are installed by looking for certain executables in your path.
-If you install a new back-end, you will need to reinstall Takusen in order to use it.
+The script modifies the package description in the build stage so that it only builds libraries for the back-ends it detects.
+If you install a new back-end, you will need to re-run the installation process in order for Takusen to use it.